troysalt/troysalt.github.io/_posts/QGIS_ChromeOS.md

     sudo vi /etc/apt/sources.list

 This will take you to the vi text editor.
 You should see two standard repositories in this list.
+To use the vi editor, you'll need to know some commands

+-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzUxMjE0NjgsLTEyMzA5NDQxODYsLT
-EyNDU0OTQ1NDBdfQ==
+eyJoaXN0b3J5IjpbNDgxODE4MDEyLC0xNzM1MTIxNDY4LC0xMj
+MwOTQ0MTg2LC0xMjQ1NDk0NTQwXX0=
 -->